ryancole/Sorry/README.md

 `Sorry` is a node.js module that provides simple wrappers around several Win32 API functions.
+If you're looking at `Sorry` and contemplating using it, I feel your pain and I am `Sorry`.

 ## Building